Hanson Edward Ely: Military career

-From July 20 to August 24, 1917 Ely served as the Provost-marshal of the American Expeditionary Forces (AEF) of World War I. He commanded the 28th Infantry Regiment until his promotion to the rank of brigadier general in 1918, when he assumed command of the 3rd Brigade.
+From July 20 to August 24, 1917, Ely served as the Provost-marshal of the American Expeditionary Forces (AEF) of World War I. He commanded the 28th Infantry Regiment until his promotion to the rank of brigadier general in 1918, when he assumed command of the 3rd Brigade from Major General Edward Mann Lewis, who was promoted to command the 30th Division.

 On October 1, 1918, he was promoted to major general, even though his permanent rank was only lieutenant colonel.
 Starting on November 18, 1918, a week after the Armistice with Germany, Ely assumed command of the 2nd Division and then the 5th Division shortly afterwards.
 For his actions in the war, he received another Silver Star as well as the Distinguished Service Cross and the Army Distinguished Service Medal.
 He also received the Legion of Honour and five Croix de Guerres from the French.

 After returning to the U.S., Ely reverted to his permanent rank of lieutenant colonel on July 19, 1919.
-He was promoted to colonel on February 16, 1920 and graduated from a second course at the Army War College in July 1920.
+He was promoted to colonel on February 16, 1920, and graduated from a second course at the Army War College in July 1920.
 Promoted to brigadier general, Ely commanded the 3rd Brigade again from September 1920 to March 1921.
 He then served as the Commandant of the United States Army Command and General Staff College from August 1921 to 1923.
 After his permanent promotion to major general in 1923, Ely became the commandant of the Army War College, a position he served in until 1927.
 His last assignment was at Second Corps Area on Governors Island in New York.
 In 1925, he published a report that was highly critical of black soldiers in World War I and recommended the army continue to keep them in segregated units.